 Giuseppe Arcimboldo is an Italian Renaissance painter known for his portraits of people that use objects like fruit and books.
 Challenge students to create Arcimboldo-style self-portraits by combining clip art images in Wixie.
-Browse Templates folder and Art to find a template to support student work. (template)
+Browse the Curriculum Library and Art to find a template to support student work. (template)

 You can also tie this project to writing by asking students to describe themselves, or a friend, using similes.
 Then, use the objects in these similes to create the self-portrait.